Pruning Schefflera: How To Prune, Trim, Shape Umbrella Trees

 Pruning can be very beneficial but can also take a lot out of your tropical plant besides foliage.

-Check the entire plant for signs of pests infestation or disease, especially mealybugs, aphids, spider mites, thrips, and scale insects.
+Check the entire plant for signs of pest infestation or disease, especially mealybugs, aphids, spider mites, thrips, and scale insects.

-These, though, generally be treated first, although that might not be possible for some problems.
+Though these are generally treated first, that might not be possible for some problems.

-Look for damaged leaves and stems that will need to be removed, and adjust your pruning plan to account for these necessary cuts.
+Look for damaged leaves and stems that must be removed, and adjust your pruning plan to account for these necessary cuts.

-If you see discolored or yellow leaves with brown spots, you need to address these problems too, as it can signal root rot.
+If you see discolored or yellow leaves with brown spots, you must address these problems, too, as it can signal root rot.
 It could be due to a lack of nutrients or overwatering.

 You will also want to check the container if you have an indoor plant.

-It’s also important to check if your Schefflera has a single stem or several stems, as they influence how you go about pruning your plant.
+It’s also important to check if your Schefflera has a single stem or several stems, as they influence how you prune your plant.

-Make sure it isn’t root-bound and that the soil is still in good condition.
+Ensure it isn’t root-bound and the soil is still in good condition.

-If you need to repot into a bigger pot or perform a soil change, do so prior to pruning and ensure the plant has had a drink before you get started.
+If you need to repot into a bigger pot or perform a soil change, do so before pruning and ensure the plant has had a drink before you get started.

 This may also be a good time to check root health if you’re uprooting the plant.

-Any damaged or diseased roots can be pruned away with a sharp, sterile knife prior to replanting.
+Any damaged or diseased roots can be pruned away with a sharp, sterile knife before replanting.

 Prep Your Tools